The 5 best ships in World of Warships, ranked

 The best vessels in the game.

 Wargaming’s suite of wargame MMOs has developed quite a competitive scene over the years, and it’s no wonder that is the case with World of Warships as well.
-Like in most competitive games, players are chasing the meta or the next OP thing.
-Naturally, that leads towards a more top-end view of the situation, and as such, Tier X ships rule the seas in this game.
-These ships are simply stronger in every aspect of the game, and can easily dominate the battlefield if they face a lower Tier ship for some reason.
-But even among these monstrously strong ships, there has to be some sort of hierarchy, right?
-For that very situation, we have prepared a list of the 5 best ships that prowl the seas in World of Warships.
+Like in most competitive games, players are chasing the meta or the next over-powered tactic.
+Naturally, that leads toward a more top-end view of the situation, and as such, Tier X ships rule the seas in this game.
+These ships are simply stronger in every aspect and can easily dominate the battlefield if they face a lower Tier ship.
+Even among these monstrously strong ships, there has to be some sort of hierarchy, right?
+For that very situation, we have prepared a list of the five best ships that prowl the seas in World of Warships.

 Related: The best mods for World of Warships